Manager Dave Martinez and GM Mike Rizzo get fired by the last-place Washington Nationals

 But the amateur draft is just a week away, and Washington has the No. 1 overall pick.

 Senior VP and assistant GM Mike DeBartolo is taking over for Rizzo on an interim basis.
-A replacement for Martinez wasn't named immediately.
+Bench coach Miguel Cairo was named interim manager Monday.

+“Miguel is well-respected in our organization and around baseball,” DeBartolo said.
+“A diligent worker and student of the game, he has a proven track record of showing strong leadership in a variety of situations, and I believe that his voice and energy will serve as a catalyst to our team and our fan base in the second half of the season.”

 Washington could have exercised options to extend the contracts of both Martinez and Rizzo beyond this season.